icapetti/data-engineering-bootcamp-igti/README.md

 # Data Engineering Bootcamp (IGTI)

 ## Project 01 - enade
-The Enade - Exame Nacional de Desempenho dos Estudantes (National Student Performance Exam) evaluates the performance of graduates of university courses.
+The Enade - Exame Nacional de Desempenho dos Estudantes (National Student Performance Exam) evaluates the performance of students of university courses.

 In this project, there is the extraction of data from Enade 2019, which are available on the website [Microdados Inep](https://www.gov.br/inep/pt-br/acesso-a-informacao/dados-abertos/microdados/enade) in zip format.